 New Hampshire has no sales tax — so the state is a very popular place to do some shopping!
 Sales tax might be tiny, but it can really add up when you buy something particularly expensive.

 Where are the best places to go shopping in New Hampshire?
-There are a few places for outlet shopping.
+We love the excellent malls in New Hampshire, and there are plenty of outlets in New Hampshire, too.
 Our favorite outlets are the Merrimack Outlets in Merrimack, near Nashua, where you can find plenty of designer shops along with the mid-range finds.

 North Conway has its own collection of outlets along with a very cute shop-filled downtown area; Portsmouth is a great place to shop for gifts and only-in-New-Hampshire treats.
 Border towns like Salem and Nashua are full of furniture and electronic stores, serving many Massachusetts residents looking to get a deal.